Don Merton: Early life

 Merton was born in Devonport, Auckland in February 1939 and with his family moved to Gisborne later that year when his father, Glaisher (Major) Merton was appointed the first New Zealand Automobile Association representative in the Poverty Bay region.
 Initially, the family settled at Wainui Beach near Gisborne, but in 1945 moved to a farmette in Mangapapa Road, Gisborne.

 Together with his two older brothers, Merton had early success fostering an orphaned wild goldfinch nestling to their grandmother's canary.
 This early success proved crucial 35 years later in inspiring a cross-fostering programme to save the black robin, which at that time numbered five individuals including just one productive pair, and was the most endangered species in the world.

 Merton attended schools at Kaiti, Mangapapa, Gisborne Intermediate and Gisborne High School.
 On leaving school he secured a traineeship with the fledgeling New Zealand Wildlife Service.
 In 1987 the Wildlife Service merged with other Government conservation agencies to form the Department of Conservation.
 In the early 1960s, Merton became one of only two field officers working nationally on threatened species, roles now filled by more than 80 staff.

+In 1966, Merton married Margaret Dawn Johnston at St Andrew's Presbyterian Church in Gisborne.